-Hampshire County Council is the admission authority for Berrywood Primary School.
+Hampshire County Council is the admission authority for all community and voluntary controlled schools.
 The admission arrangements are determined by the County Council, after statutory consultations.

 Published Admission Number (PAN)

 Each school has a published admission number (PAN) for entry to Year R. The school will admit this number of children if there are sufficient applications.
 Where there are fewer applications than the published admission number, places will be offered to all applicants.

 The PAN for Berrywood Primary School for 2023-2024 is 90

 The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2023.
 Notifications to parents offering a primary or infant school place will be sent by the County Council on 17 April 2023.

 Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.